Selling A Storm Damage House In Texas banner Texas

 Choosing between repairs and selling as-is involves considering:

-- Renovations vs. Selling As-Is: Weigh the cost of renovations against the potential increase in property value.
-A real estate professional who knows about selling fixer-uppers or distressed properties can advise you.
+• Renovations vs. Selling As-Is: Weigh the cost of renovations against the potential increase in property value.
+A real estate professional who sells fixer-uppers or distressed properties can advise you.

-- Market Conditions: Look at the storm damage home market in Texas to decide if repairs will lead to a higher sale price or if selling as-is is better.
+• Market Conditions: Examine the storm damage home market in Texas to determine whether repairs will increase the sale price or whether selling as-is is better.

 Insurance Considerations for Storm-Damaged Homes

-Knowing how insurance affects your sale is key:
+Knowing how insurance affects your sales is key:

-- Review Deductibles: Understand the deductibles and policy details that affect your insurance claim for storm damage.
+• Review Deductibles: Understand the deductibles and policy details affecting your storm damage insurance claim.

 How Does an Insurance Claim Affect the Sale of a Storm-Damaged Home?